-The major advantage of using this method is flexibility to get wide range of colors and textures.
+The major advantage of using this method is the flexibility to get a wide range of colors and textures.

 Plus, you can powder coat even the smallest cracks and voids present on the surface without creating any mess, by using this method.

-The only downside is you cannot use this method at home in a DIY way.
+The only downside is you cannot use this method at home in a DIY-friendly way.

 To powder coat, you will need to get in contact with a professional powder coater who can get the job done perfectly.

 I recommend using this method only if you have something expensive or antique that you do not want to risk while getting painted at home.

 Applying a coat of marine varnish is another great way by which you can coat your metalwork without making any changes to its overall finish, color, and looks.

 The main advantage of using varnish is it’s easy to apply and can be done pretty fast.

 But remember, applying varnish is only recommended if you already have a clean colored metal and desire to get a “clear coating” shiny look that is protective and long-lasting.

 Applying varnish on stainless steel can also be considered as it’s very easy to maintain.